playcanvas/developer.playcanvas.com/docs/user-manual/xr/hand-tracking.md

 ## Updates

-Every frame joint data can change position, rotation, and other details.
+Every frame, joint data can change position, rotation, and other details.

 ```javascript
 for(let i = 0; i < joints.length; i++) {